 You can very well go ahead with the Standard as your set up type.
 It’s completely left to your convenience.
 I am choosing “Standard” and clicking Next.

-Click on “Finish” and launch Firefox browser to get started.
+Click on “Finish” and launch the Firefox browser to get started.

 Step 2: Installing Selenium IDE